Cerulean-Ash/find-your-hat/README.md

 To play launch main.js in the console with teh following commands: node main.js

-then input a height and a width of your field (digits inputs only)
+then input a height and a width of your field (digit inputs only)

 You can the control your character (* character) with WASD.